 The Committee studies the programs, management, operations and fiscal needs of all state agencies.
-It reviews agency and executive budget requests, conducts budget hearagency and prepares appropriation recommendations to the House ings, and prepares appropriation recommendations Committee.
-Appropriations Committee and the Senate Finance Committee.
+It reviews agency and executive budget requests, conducts budget hearings, and prepares appropriation recommendations to the House and Senate Appropriations Committees.
 The Committee travels to state institutions and colleges to hold budget hearings.